spinnylights/vulkan-notes/vulkan_notes.md

 indexType</code> which you can use to specify whether you're using 16-bit or 32-bit indices.
-When you submit an indexed draw command, these indices will be read in, zero-extended to 32 bits if they have less than that, and then added to `offset` to calculate the ultimate index into the vertex buffer.
-So, even if you need to read vertex indices past the 65,536 mark, you can still use 16-bit indices if you want as long as you don't have to address more than 65,536 vertices in total.
+When you submit an indexed draw command, these indices will be read in, zero-extended to 32 bits if they have less than that, and then added to the offset for the binding to calculate the ultimate index into the vertex buffer in question.
+So, even if you need to read from indices past the 65,536 mark, you can still use 16-bit indices if you want as long as you don't have more than 65,536 vertices in total for the draw call.

 ##### Recording a draw command